Sandy1630/singapore-flat-resale/README.md

-# Flight Ticket Price Prediction
+# Singapore Flat resale Price Prediction

 This project aims to predict flat resale prices using machine learning techniques based on a dataset containing various features related to flats.